Technology-Notes/lukesampson-scoop-wiki/Buckets.md

 Here's an example of one way you might go about creating a new bucket, using GitHub to host it.
 You don't have to use GitHub though—you can use whatever source control repo you like, or even just a Git repo on your local or network drive.

-1. Create a new GitHub repo called my-bucket
+1. Create a new GitHub repo called e.g. `my-bucket`
 2. Add an app to your bucket.
 In a powershell session:

 ```powershell